supernlogn/frama/readme.md

 ```
 Now the problem is how do we calculate alpha at each step?

-Alpha is changed according to something called the fractal dimension.
+`alpha` is changed according to something called the fractal dimension.

 So alpha is calculated as
 ```math